Ike Weir: Title bout with Tommy Warren

-On December 12, 1887, Weir fought a twenty-round Featherweight title match against Tommy Warren at boxer John Barnes's club in Minneapolis, Minnesota, with Barnes himself as the referee.
-A few sources credited his ascension to the American and World Featherweight crown with his victory in this match.
+On December 12, 1887, Weir fought a 20-round featherweight title match against Tommy Warren at boxer John Barnes's club in Minneapolis, Minnesota, with Barnes himself as the referee.
+A few sources credited his ascension to the American and world featherweight crown with his victory in this match.
 Describing the fight, one source wrote, "The "Belfast Spider" outfought the "Boy Gambler" of Louisville (Warren) at every stage of the game and Warren was in a bad way when Barnes (referee) stopped the affair in the twentieth round and called it a draw."
-According to the El Paso Herald, Weir's bout with Warren was "the first ever pulled off under the Marquis of Queensbury Rules with the World's Featherweight Championship at stake", though more sources credit Weir's ascension to the Featherweight crown against Murphy on March 31, 1889.
+According to the El Paso Herald, Weir's bout with Warren was "the first ever pulled off under the Marquis of Queensbury Rules with the World's Featherweight Championship at stake", though more sources credit Weir's ascension to the featherweight crown against Murphy on March 31, 1889.
 According to one source, Warren was given two ounce gloves for the bout, while Weir was required to wear larger ones.
 By the 1910s gloves were closer to four ounces in weight.
 With far greater speed and mobility Weir was said to have "danced all around Warren".

 On January 23, 1888, in the height of winter he fought Tommy Miller in Minneapolis at the Washington Roller Rink.
 He defeated Miller in a seventh-round knockout.
 Legend has it that Weir did a somersault followed by a handstand so his seconds could remove his warm-up pants.
 He did a second hand stand when asked to shake the hand of Miller, brushing his foot on Miller's chin.
 The crowd, who favored Miller, was not amused.

-Shortly after this bout, Weir fought "Ironman" George Siddons on February 3, 1888, in Duluth Minnesota, winning by technical knockout in the eleventh of fifteen rounds, though Siddons claimed he had been fouled.
+Shortly after this bout, Weir fought "Ironman" George Siddons on February 3, 1888, in Duluth, Minnesota, winning by technical knockout in the eleventh of 15 rounds, though Siddons claimed he had been fouled.
 According to one source, Siddon's jaw had been broken in the bout, which could be a brutal affair with the thin gloves that were used.

-World Featherweight Title
+World featherweight title

 Weir, by most accounts, first took the World Featherweight Championship in a match with Frank Murphy on March 31, 1889, in Kouts, Indiana.
-The fight was billed as a World Featherweight Title, and went an astonishing eighty rounds.
+The fight was billed as a world featherweight title, and went an astonishing eighty rounds.
 It decided the World Featherweight Championship, according to several sources, though it was ruled a draw by the referee.
 With both combatants exhausted, little fighting took place in the last eighteen rounds.
 Upon examination, Murphy was found to have had a broken rib, and Weir had possibly received a minor jaw fracture.
 By most accounts, Weir was the more aggressive boxer in the bout.